 Monthly average revenue per subscriber ("ARPU").
 We are not aware of any uniform standards for calculating ARPU and believe presentations of ARPU may not be calculated consistently by other companies in the same or similar businesses.
 We calculate average monthly revenue per subscriber, or ARPU, by dividing average monthly "Subscriber-related revenues" for the period (total "Subscriber-related revenues" during the period divided by the number of months in the period) by our average DISH Network subscribers for the period.
-Average DISH Network subscribers for each month and dividing by the number of months in the period.
-Average DISH Network subscribers for each month and dividing by the number of months in the period.
+Average DISH Network subscribers are calculated for the period by adding the average DISH Network subscribers for each month and dividing by the number of months in the period.
 Average DISH Network subscribers for each month are calculated by adding the beginning and ending DISH Network subscribers for the month and dividing by two.
 As discussed in "Subscriber-related revenue" above, effective January 1, 2004 we include amounts previously reported as "Other subscriber-related revenue" in our ARPU calculation.
 All prior period amounts conform to the current period presentation.

 Subscriber churn/subscriber turnover.
 We are not aware of any uniform standards for calculating subscriber churn and believe presentations of subscriber churn may not be calculated consistently by different companies in the same or similar businesses.
 We calculate percentage monthly subscriber churn by dividing the number of DISH Network subscribers who terminate service during each month by total DISH Network subscribers as of the beginning of that month.
-We calculate average subscriber churn for any period by dividing the number of DISH Network subscribers eligible to churn during the period, and further dividing by the number of months in the period.
+We calculate average subscriber churn for any period by dividing the number of DISH Network subscribers who terminated service during that period by the average number of DISH Network subscribers eligible to churn during the period, and further dividing by the number of months in the period.
+Average DISH Network subscribers eligible to churn during the period are calculated by adding the DISH Network subscribers as of the beginning of each month in the period and dividing by the total number of months in the period.